-Unless marked as optional, the applicant's replies to the questions in the application form are necessary to evaluate and further process the grant application in accordance with the Erasmus+ Programme.
+Unless marked as optional, the applicant's replies to the questions in the application form are necessary to evaluate and further process the grant application in accordance with the Erasmus+ Programme Guide.
+Personal data will be processed solely for that purpose by the department or Unit responsible for the Union grant programme concerned (entity acting as data controller).
 Personal data may be transferred on a need to know basis to third parties involved in the evaluation of applications or in the grant management procedure, without prejudice of transfer to the bodies in charge of monitoring and inspection tasks in accordance with European Union law or to bodies mandated to undertake evaluations of the Programme or any of its Actions.
-In particular, for the purposes of safeguarding the financial interests of the Union, personal data may be transferred to internal audit services, to the European Court of Auditors, to the Finacial Irregularities Panel or to the European Anti-Fraud Office and between authorising officers of the Commission and the executive agencies.
+In particular, for the purposes of safeguarding the financial interests of the Union, personal data may be transferred to internal audit services, to the European Court of Auditors, to the Financial Irregularities Panel or to the European Anti-Fraud Office and between authorising officers of the Commission and the executive agencies.
 The applicant shall have the right of access to his/her personal data and the right to rectify any such data.
 Should the applicant have any queries concerning the processing of his/her personal data, he/she shall address them to the Agency that has selected the project.
 In case of conflicts; the applicant also has the right of recourse at any time to the European Data Protection Supervisor.
 More information regarding the processing of personal data is included in the grant agreement or decision.